msalemor/llm-use-cases/improving-rag-results.md

 - Create and ingest synthetic documents
 - If you know that your users will be searching for data, maybe there's an opportunity to summarize, and classify the documents for ingestion into synthetic documents specially designed for RAG consumption.

-## Move to full summarization if needed
+## Move to full summarization, if needed

 - If you are looking the most precise answers, you may have to summarize entire documents
 - Under this summarization technique, a map reduce recursive tecnhique is applied to pieces of of a ducument, and then get a final summary.